 Program on Georgian Studies

-Advancing the study of Georgia and the South Caucasus through research and scholarly exchange, teaching, and outreach.
+Advancing the study of Georgia and the South Caucasus through research, scholarly and cultural exchange, teaching, and outreach.

-Welcome to the Program on Georgian Studies at the Davis Center.
-The program encourages research on Georgia and the South Caucasus region here at Harvard, establishes collaboration between Georgian and American academics and students, and promotes knowledge of the region to the broader community.
+Welcome to the Davis Center’s Program on Georgian Studies!
+Our program fosters research on Georgia and the South Caucasus at Harvard, facilitates collaboration between Georgian and American scholars, students, and artists, and enhances the broader community's understanding of the region.

 Opportunities and Resources